FAM163A: mRNA

 mRNA levels were tested in 45 neuroblastoma tumor samples; in 43 of these samples, elevated levels of NDSP were found, as well as in five bone marrow samples.
 NDSP is associated with increased risk for development of cancer metastasis in bone marrow as well as neural tissue.
 RNA inhibition techniques applied against NDSP decreased cellular proliferation and cancer cell colony formation.
 Further, this protein has been determined to act as a growth factor through an ERK-mediated pathway.

 Splice variants

 Several programs can be used to generate possible splice variants of the Fam163A mRNA.
 The Ensembl database yields one possible splice variant, which coded for the FAM163A protein.
 NCBI's Aceview yields 23 possible splice variants, but no experimental evidence is associated with these.

 Protein

-The human protein has a molecular weight of 17.6 kiloDaltons (kD), and an isoelectric point of 5.56.
+The human protein has a molecular weight of 17.6 kilodaltons (kDa), and an isoelectric point of 5.56.
 When compared across orthologs, these values are well conserved.
 Lastly the ExPASy program PSORTII predicts a 39.1% chance of the protein's localization in the nucleus; this being the highest probability for any location.